 Hospital doctor shadowing & global health experience programs.

-If you are interested in medicine, you may be asking: how do I choose a medical career?
-If you need help deciding which medical career is right for you, focus on shadowing different healthcare professionals, doing the research, and then ask yourself some questions about your preferences.
+If you are interested in healthcare, you may be wondering how to choose the right medical career.
+Before you decide, focus on shadowing different healthcare professionals, doing the research, and then ask yourself some questions about your preferences.

-We help students with many different interests by providing doctor shadowing and global health programs on the frontlines of international hospitals and clinics.
-You get to observe a range of medical and surgical cases on our program, unique to what most pre-med or pre-health students get to see.
+We help students with different interests by providing doctor shadowing and global health experience programs on the front lines of international hospitals and clinics.
+You get to observe medical and surgical cases on our program, which can be unique to what most pre-med or pre-health students get to see in their home countries.